dev-launchers/minecraft__pack/README.md

-# Want to help us with the pack??
-Download the .zip file to make changes to the resource pack!
+# Want to help us with the resource pack??
+Download the .zip file!

 ---

-## How to download this pack:
+## How to download this pack
 ### Download the current version of the asset pack from __this__ page (the one you're on right now!)
+### Follow the two simple steps in the image below:
 [![](https://cdn.discordapp.com/attachments/705526685134487614/785335049695658004/download_1.png)](Screenshot)

-### Change the corresponding files in the pack.
-Experiment!
+### Then, you're free to change the corresponding files in the pack!

+---

 #### Need help?
 Check https://minecraft.gamepedia.com/Tutorials/Creating_a_resource_pack for more info on how to work with Minecraft resource packs